has97/first/README.md

 pip install numpy
 pip install matplotlib
 ```
-### Model Architecture used
+### Model used
+The Model used for this project is MobileNet with pre-trained weights (imagenet) and fine tuned this Network to obtain an accuracy of 66%.
+Image Augmentations are applied to obtain a better result for classification.
+The details regarding model training can be seen in modeltraining python notebook in the repository.

 ### How to use it
-- First Download the models weights (.h5) and model architecture (.json) in the repositry.
+- First Download the models weights (.h5) and model architecture (.json) in the repository.
 - Change the path to (.h5) file and (.json) file in your computer
 - Download the ipynb notebook (face expression)